acend/terraform-training/content/en/docs/05/5-terraform-operations.md

 }
 ```

-You see a normal JSON file which contains every needed information.
+You see a normal JSON file that contains every needed information.

 {{% alert title="Warning" color="secondary" %}}
 This file should be handled as sensible data, as it can contain passwords as well!
-Nobody should access it, expect Terraform itself!
+Nobody should access it, except Terraform itself!
 {{% /alert %}}

 ## Task {{% param sectionnumber %}}.2: Remove States from file

-Now remove the line "result" from this file and apply again, what happend?
+Now remove the line "result" from this file and apply again, what happened?
 Terraform won't update the result field again!
 Because everything is done from his perspective.
 Try to delete the complete field of the `acr` resource in the file.

-If you that is tricky, you are right.
-And that is why you should try to edit this state file.
-Instead use `terraform destroy` or delete the resource file in the folder.
+If you think that this is tricky, you are right.
+And that is why you shouldn't try to edit this state file.
+Instead, use `terraform destroy` or delete the resource file in the folder.

-{{% alert title="Hint" color="secondary" %}}
-By delete the line with the `id`, Terraform will re-create the whole resource.
-{{% /alert %}}

 ## Task {{% param sectionnumber %}}.3: Import

 Sometimes you have already created resources in your environment.
-By describing them afterwards in a Terraform config, Terraform will complain this resources exist already.
+By describing them afterward in a Terraform config, Terraform will complain these resources exist already.
 If you are not able to delete for re-creation you can import it in the actual state file.

-For more informations check out this HashiCorp Learn example: https://learn.hashicorp.com/tutorials/terraform/state-import?in=terraform/state
+For more information check out this HashiCorp Learn example: https://learn.hashicorp.com/tutorials/terraform/state-import?in=terraform/state

 ## Task {{% param sectionnumber %}}.4: Debugging